Frequently Asked Questions

 Registration is done online through our website.
 We do not accept registration in person or over the phone.

-Please visit the Registration page of our website and read the documents provided and then complete the online registration form.
+Please visit the Registration page of our website and read the documents provided and complete the online registration form.
 You will receive notice of the status of your registration (space available or waitlisted) within 2 business days.

 Once your registration form is submitted, we will notify you if space is available or if you have been placed on the waiting list.